Zero-Shot Function Encoder-Based Differentiable Predictive Control: Conclusion

 \section{Conclusion}

 In this work, we present an end-to-end pipeline that combines function encoder-based system identification and differential predictive control to solve parametric optimal control problems.
-Our approach allows for zero-shot generalization of system approximations of varying and unknown dynamics, given limited observations, and predicts corresponding policies.
+Our approach allows for zero-shot generalization to varying and unknown dynamics, given limited observations, and predicts corresponding policies.
 It is well-suited for problems requiring repeated online evaluation and enables real-time policy adaptation in response to system changes during inference.
 We validate the efficiency and accuracy of our approach through extensive numerical experiments.
-While the proposed framework demonstrates strong empirical performance across a range of nonlinear and high-dimensional control problems, some limitations remain.
-Given the data-driven nature of the FE-NODE training, sufficient data to represent the space of possible system dynamics is necessary for ensuring performance.
-We also note that while we focus only on MLPs in this work, this choice of parameterization may face difficulty when dealing with problems exhibiting high stiffness or requiring accurate predictions over longer temporal horizons.
-Additional design choices, such as~\citep{kim2021stiff,linot2023stabilized} may be explored; however, we will leave this for future work.
+While the proposed framework demonstrates strong empirical performance across a range of nonlinear and complex control problems, some limitations remain.
+Given the data-driven nature of the FE-NODE training, full-state information and sufficient data to represent the space of possible system dynamics is necessary for ensuring performance.
+We also note that while we focus only on MLPs in this work, additional design choices such as~\citep{kim2021stiff,linot2023stabilized} may be explored to further improve performance; however, we will leave this for future work.

 \acks{ Hassan Iqbal, Xingjian Li, and Krishna Kumar were partially funded by NSF 2339678 and 2321040.
-J\'an Drgo\v na was supported by the Ralph O'Connor Sustainable Energy Institute at Johns Hopkins University.
-Tyler Ingebrand, Adam Thorpe, and Ufuk Topcu are supported in part by DARPA HR0011-24-9-0431 and NSF 2214939.
+J\'an Drgo\v na was supported by the Ralph O’Connor Sustainable Energy Institute at Johns Hopkins University.
+Tyler Ingebrand, Adam Thorpe, and Ufuk Topcu are supported in part by DARPA HR0011-24-9-0431, ONR N00014-25-1-2479, and NSF 2214939.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding organizations. }